Kenchin-jiru: History

 It has been suggested that kenchin jiru originated from Kenchō-ji, located in Kamakura, Kanagawa Prefecture, Japan, which was the first Buddhist Zen Temple in Japan.
 A story regarding the dish's origin is that several centuries ago, a young monk accidentally dropped a fresh tofu cake on the kitchen floor of the temple.
 The kitchen floor was kept in a very clean state, so the cook used the tofu in a soup for the evening meal.
 After this occurred, tofu used thereafter when preparing the soup was routinely crushed or crumbled into small pieces, which was based upon a Zen belief that food should be divided equally among the residents of a temple.

+Kenchin-jiru served at Tenshin-an, Kamakura, made according to the temple's recipe.

 It has also been suggested that the dish had its roots in shippoku cuisine, which is a Japanese culinary style that is heavily influenced by Chinese cuisine.
 Shippoku cuisine originated from Chinese immigrants who went to Nagasaki, Japan, during the Edo period.
 Nagasaki was the only place in Japan where Chinese people were allowed to reside during the "centuries of seclusion".
 Kenchin jiru's connection with shippoku cuisine is also demonstrated per the derivation of the word kenchin from the Chinese word kenchen, which means "rolled parched food" or "rolled slivers of food".
 A well-known variation of kenchin jiru is prepared by rolling cooked vegetables and tofu in yuba (tofu skin) and then deep-frying the roll, rather than serving it as a soup.